 They offer the carburetor-style modification, which lets you ditch and replace ingredients in blended frozen drinks, like the Dutch Freeze.

-Dutch Bros smoothies can be made vegan.
-The original fruit mix doesn’t contain any dairy or other animal products.
+They aren’t but it can be made vegan.
+Dutch Bros original fruit mix doesn’t contain any dairy or other animal products.

 Skip the whipped cream as it’s not made from plant-based milk.
 Likewise, make sure the smoothie you picked doesn’t include ice cream mix.